 Several studies have found processing differences for different types of connectives.
 Adversatives, for example, have been reported to be more demanding to interpret even for adults (e.g. Goldman and Murray, 1992; Murray, 1997; Köhne and Demberg, 2013).
 As one of the early studies, Murray (1997) found that sentences with adversative connectives were rated as less coherent compared to sentences with additive and causal connectives.
 Also, sentences with adversative connectives required longer times for comprehension.
 In a more recent study, Köhne and Demberg (2013) conducted two experiments to examine the processing of adverbial and causal connectives.
 The results of the first experiment suggested that processing sentences with adversatives led to higher cognitive processing demands and less accuracy in comprehension.
 The second experiment, however, failed to present significant differences between adversative and causal connectives.
-Köhne and Demberg (2013) argued that casual connectives might have led to rapid predictions if the context was clear and constraining.
+Köhne and Demberg (2013) argued that casual connectives might lead to rapid predictions if their context is clear and constraining.
 As for adversatives, a relatively larger argument scope could explain the findings.
-What is meant by a relatively larger argument scope is the following: Considering the utterances in (10) and (11), while the causal connective in (10) is mostly likely to continue with A, the adversative connective in (11) have similar chances of continuing with either A or B, which is offering a less precise -thus larger- argument scope.
-These two studies might be taken as indicators for the validity of the cumulative complexity account; since adversatives present challenges even for adults, we might expect that their acquisition would also posit more demands for children.
+What is meant by a relatively larger argument scope is the following: Consider the utterances in (10) and (11); while the causal connective in (10) is most likely to continue with A, the adversative connective in (11) have similar chances of continuing with either A or B, which is offering a less precise -thus larger- argument scope.
+These two studies seem to support the cumulative complexity account; since processing a connective with a larger argument scope is more challenging even for adults, this and other factors are likely to also affect connective acquisition.

-- (10) (Causal) Jack wants to go to A and B. A is more beautiful.
-Therefore... - (11) (Adversative) Jack wants to go to A and B. A is more beautiful.
+(10) (Causal) Jack wants to go to A and B. A is more beautiful.
+Therefore...

+(11) (Adversative) Jack wants to go to A and B. A is more beautiful.
 However...

-It is important to underline that relatively larger argument scope does not necessarily mean more ambiguity for upcoming information.
+It is important to underline that the possibility of a relatively larger argument scope does not always necessarily mean more ambiguity for upcoming information.
 Murray (1995) advocated that adversative connectives are also highly constraining for what comes next; the text after an adversative connective is likely to contrast with the text before the connective.
-This highly-constraining nature might especially be helpful for the fill in the blank questions or multiple-choice questions asking for the appropriate connectives -since the arguments for second clauses are already given.
-Support for this argument comes from the study of Cain et al (2005), in which children aged between 8 -10 years scored significantly higher for additives and adversatives compared to casuals and temporals in cloze tests.
+This highly-constraining nature might especially be helpful for the fill in the blank questions or multiplechoice questions asking for the appropriate connectives -since the arguments for second clauses are already given.
+Support for this argument comes from the study of Cain et al (2005); the children aged between 8 and 10 scored significantly higher for additives and adversatives compared to casuals and temporals in cloze tests.
 The children first listened to two stories in which some connectives were taken out.
 The tests required children to select appropriate connectives among the options.
 The sentences were taken from the stories they had listened to.
-It is likely that children could recognize the need for adversatives better when they were absent, as two contrasting clauses usually required explicit marking.
-The finding is also interesting in that it contrasts with the aforementioned studies showing extra cost for adversative connectives (Köhne and Demberg 2013; Murray, 1997).
+It is likely that children could have recognized the need for adversatives better when they were absent, as two contrasting clauses usually require explicit marking.
+The finding is also interesting in that it contrasts with the aforementioned studies showing extra costs for adversative connectives (Köhne and Demberg 2013; Murray, 1997).
 Therefore, we can conclude that there is no consensus on whether adversative connectives are more difficult to process compared to causal connectives.

-As for temporal connectives, Crain, Shankweiler, Macaruso, Bar-Shalom (1990) found that children with poor reading skills had problems with negative polarity possibly due to high memory demands; poor readers made more mistakes with sentences like (12) than the ones in (13).
+As for temporal connectives, Crain, Shankweiler, Macaruso, Bar-Shalom (1990) found that children with poor reading skills had problems with negative polarity possibly due to high memory demands; poor readers made more mistakes with the sentences like (12) than the ones like (13).

-- (12) Push the red car before you push the largest horse. - (13) Push the smallest horse after you push the blue car.
+(12) Push the red car before you push the largest horse.

+(13) Push the smallest horse after you push the blue car.